Momentum (organisation): 2019 general election campaign

-Labour leadership elections and socialist organising (2020–present)
+Labour leadership elections and socialist organising (2020–2024)

 Following their defeat in the 2019 general election, in which Labour lost 60 seats, Jeremy Corbyn and Momentum national coordinator Laura Parker resigned.
 The election loss led Corbyn to call a leadership election, coupled with the deputy leadership election, with the results of both elections announced in April 2020.
 On 14 January 2020, Momentum ran a two-day online consultation with their members about endorsing Rebecca Long-Bailey for leader and Angela Rayner for deputy leader.
 The consultation's closed format was controversial.
 Of the 7,395 members participating, 70 per cent supported Long-Bailey and 52 per cent supported Rayner.
 Momentum planned hundreds of phone-banking events to support Long-Bailey.
 Keir Starmer won the election in the first round (with Long-Bailey receiving 28 per cent of the vote), and Momentum failed to win any of the National Executive Committee by-elections.
 Momentum congratulated Starmer on his victory, and positioned themselves to work with the new leadership for "transformational policies".
 In May 2020, Momentum founder Jon Lansman announced that he would step down as chairman the following month.

-Momentum has focused more on grassroots campaigning, since Starmer's election.
+Momentum focused more on grassroots campaigning, since Starmer's election.
 In the face of a recession due to the COVID-19 pandemic, Momentum organised with ACORN and the London Renters' Union to organise renters to fight eviction and educate them about their tenancy rights.
 During the lockdown, it was believed that 220,000 private renters fell into arrears and an estimated 60,000 eviction notices were served.
 Momentum began encouraging their London members and supporters to join the London Renters' Union in May 2020, and the campaign was in full swing by September.
 To facilitate coordination, Momentum revamped their mycampaignmap website to display local groups, training and events.

 In the run-up to the 2021 local elections, the London Labour Party changed its selection process for assembly members so party members select new candidates; four assembly members were not standing for re-election.
 This was believed to be an opportunity for Momentum, who gained influence in the regional party in the 2018 regional-conference elections to nominate candidates who would push Sadiq Khan's election manifesto to the left.
 In the member selections, only one Momentum-backed constituency candidate was chosen and the top four London-wide candidates were all from Momentum's slate.
 Subsequently, only Elly Baker and Sakina Sheikh were elected at the election in May 2021.

 In March 2021, the organisation published their 2021–2024 strategy: "Socialist Organising in a New Era".
 Due to the expulsions of left-wing Labour Party members, Momentum provided legal support to those deemed unjust.